brasmi/brasmi.github.io/docs/portfolio/writing-samples/sharp.md

   - Writing sample
 ---

+# Validating SHARP configuration

-# Introduction
+## Introduction

 NVIDIA Scalable Hierarchical Aggregation and Reduction Protocol (SHARP) reduces the amount of network traffic data between aggregation nodes.
-By enabling SHARP, you can free up hardware resources for computation and reduce collective operations time.
+Enabling SHARP frees up hardware resources for computation and reduce collective operations time.

 Verifying SHARP configuration requries validating aggregation trees, compute node end-to-end functionality, and running the provided performance benchmarks.
-Each step is outlined below.

 !!! note
     NVIDIA SHARP requires either NVIDIA Unified Fabric Manager (UFM), or a dedicated server running Subnet Manager (SM) or openSM.
 If using a dedicated server, disable the onboard Subnet Manager in your managed switches.
 Prior to validating your SHARP configuration, make sure your environment meets the setup requirements.

-# Validating SHARP
+## Validating SHARP

-## Aggregation trees
+### Aggregation trees

 1. In your terminal, run `ibdiagnet --sharp` to access the aggregation trees diagnostics.